martanne/vis/README.md

 ### Undo/Redo and Repeat

-  The text is currently snapshoted whenever an operator is completed as well as when insert or replace mode is left.
+  The text is currently snapshotted whenever an operator is completed as well as when insert or replace mode is left.
 Additionally a snapshot is also taken if in insert or replace mode a certain idle time elapses.